Nuclear Magnetic Resonance

 The signal from the NMR box is amplified by the SRS 560 amplifier which is used to limit the upper and lower pass frequency (typically 10 kHz and 3 Hz), thereby rejecting unwanted frequencies and improving the visibility of the desired signal.
 The Fluke frequency counter is used to read the NMR oscillator frequency without perturbing the oscillator.

 The coils wrapped around the pole pieces of the magnet were initially used to magnetize the Alnico alloy of the poles, but are no longer needed or used for this purpose.
-Instead, they are used in the second part of the experiment for superimposing on Ho a small monotonically increasing field H2(t) generated by the Function Generator (a "ramp" field).
+Instead, they are used in the second part of the experiment for superimposing on Ho a small monotonically increasing field H2(t) generated by the Function Generator (the field will vary as a triangle function).
 The field reaches a maximum amplitude of about 60 gauss.
-The ramp frequency can be as small as 0.01 Hz, thereby enabling slow, repetitive scanning in one direction through the magnetic resonance.
-The Lock-in amplifier (see Appendix) is used for recording the derivative of the NMR signal.
+The triangle frequency can be as small as 0.01 Hz, thereby enabling slow, repetitive scanning in one direction through the magnetic resonance.
+The Lock-in amplifier (see section on Lock-ins) is used for recording the derivative of the NMR signal.

 To observe resonance of the proton, use the prepared set of samples of H2O + MnCl24H2O with yellow mylar tape on the top.
 The Mn molarity (M) ranges from M = 3.3, 1.0, 0.33, ..., to 10-5 moles of MnCl24H2O per liter of solution, and gives a wide range of relaxation times.
 A one molar sample contains 19.7 grams of MnCl24H2O in 100 cc of mixed solution.
 Other useful samples are glycerin with a small amount of FeCl3, and pure H2O.
 For F19 we are going to use Teflon rods.
 Samples should be tightly stopped and contain no air bubbles.
 Be careful not to drop or open the test tubes.
 Call for the staff if any solution comes out of the test tubes.

 NMR Lock In Amplifier